 You could even drizzle some on top of grilled chicken, steak, or use it as a healthy sauce to top burgers or veggie burgers.

-Add the basil, tarragon, parsley, chives, lemon juice, olive oil, avocado, water, garlic, salt and pepper to a food processor and process until a smooth texture is achieved.
-Or you can whip this up in a blender instead.
-Makes approximately 1 1/3 cups of green goddess dressing.
+- Add the basil, tarragon, parsley, chives, lemon juice, olive oil, avocado, water, garlic, salt and pepper to a food processor or blender.

 - Process/blend until a smooth texture is achieved.

 - Makes approximately 1 1/3 cups of vegan green goddess dressing.